On non-compact gradient solitons: Introduction and Main Results

 where $\epsilon^{123}=1$.
 It is well established that this tensor is divergence-free and trace-free.
 Thus, it's geometric flow and resulting solitons will provide an interesting example in dimension $n=3$.
 (For further background on the Cotton flow, see \cite{Kisisel, GR, York}).

 Another such example is the Bach tensor in dimension $n=4$ given explicitly by the equation:

-Limiting our scope (for now) to $n=4$, we note that the Bach tensor is trace-free, divergence-free, and conformally invariant of weight $-2$.
-Further, since the Bach tensor can be realized as the gradient of the Weyl energy in this context, any Bach-flat metrics are critical points of the Weyl energy.
+Limiting our scope (for now) to $n=4$, we note that the Bach tensor is trace-free, divergence-free, and conformally invariant of weight $-2$. \cite{Cao} Further, since the Bach tensor can be realized as the gradient of the Weyl energy in this context, any Bach-flat metrics are critical points of the Weyl energy.
 It is also well established that Einstein metrics and (anti) self-dual metrics are Bach-flat.
 Thus, we see evidence that establishing instances of Bach-flat metrics is a useful pursuit.
 More than just this abstract case for Bach-flat metrics, we also see in the literature that Bach-flat manifolds are a good environment to work within.
 (See, for example, \cite{Kim}.)

 There are two higher dimensional generalizations of the Bach tensor that maintain being both trace-free and divergence-free.
+However, fundamental differences in the nature of these two generalizations give rise to two distinct flows that might be called the Bach flow.
+As such, we present results in both contexts to show what settings need to be considered in each case.

-The first is the ambient obstruction tensor, which provides a generalization in even dimension $n\geq 4$.
-This generalization naturally maintains the useful properties the Bach tensor has in dimension $n=4$.
-The second generalization of the Bach tensor is the Bach tensor itself considered in dimension $n\geq 5$.
-While the Bach tensor is trace-free for $n\geq 4$, we will need to consider manifolds with harmonic Weyl curvature (i.e., $\delta W=0$) to get it to be divergence-free for $n\geq 5$ (see \cite{Cao}).
-Because of the fundamental differences in the nature of these two generalizations, we see the emergence of two distinct flows that might be called the Bach flow.
-We will provide background on each tensor, their flows, and their solitons in Sections \ref{AOT Section} and Sections \ref{Bach Section} and show how our results can be applied in either case.
+The first generalization is the ambient obstruction tensor, given below, which provides a generalization in even dimension $n\geq 4$.

+where $P$ is the Schouten tensor and $T_{n-1}$ a polynomial natural tensor of order $n-1$.
+This generalization naturally maintains the useful properties the Bach tensor has in dimension $n=4$. \cite{FG, GH, Lopez}

+The second generalization of the Bach tensor is the Bach tensor itself considered in dimension $n\geq 5$, given explicitly by: While it is well established that the Bach tensor is trace-free for all $n\geq 4$, we note that by \cite{Cao} the divergence of the Bach tensor is given by:

+Consequently, for $n\geq 5$ one need only consider manifolds with harmonic Weyl curvature, $\delta W=0$, to have a setting in which the Bach tensor is also divergence-free.